Should You Still Pull Out With A Condom? | Safe Sex Facts

 Regardless of whether you decide to pull out while using condoms, mastering correct condom technique remains paramount:

 These steps minimize failure chances more effectively than relying solely on withdrawal as backup protection.
+Following CDC guidance on condom use is one of the best ways to lower both pregnancy and STI risk.

 The Impact on STI Prevention When Combining Methods